 A niche basically means that you are committing to focusing your blog on one topic.
 Maybe that means gardening, cars, photography, food etc.

 If you already have a small business, then, congratulations, you have your niche!
-For the rest of us, it might be a little tougher than that.
+Some small business blog ideas might look like this:

 When you consistently blog about one thing on your website then Google starts to see you as an expert in that area.
 You are more likely to get more views and be boosted to the top of the search results.